Light-induced percolative topological phase transition in type-II Weyl semimetal WTe2

-Generally, a dynamic decrease in real-part THz conductivity ($\sigma_1$), i.e., negative differential THz photoconductivity, can result from the trivial thermal effect due to the increased scattering rate \cite{frenzel2013observation32,tielrooij2013photoexcitation33}, the formation of quasiparticles with enhanced effective mass \cite{suo2021observation34,lui2014trion35} or the emergence of a nontrivial metastable state accompanied by a qualitative change in electronic structure.
-These effects are of diametrically different origins and can be distinguished by cautious analysis of the real and imaginary THz conductivity as a whole.
-Fig. \ref{fig3}(c) shows spectroscopic THz conductivity at three representative pump delays (\textit{t$_p$} $=$ -1.0, 1.6 and 7.5 ps), corresponding to samples in static, transient excited and metastable states, and the room temperature photoconductivity was also plotted for comparison.
-The excellent consistency between the data and the fitting curve given by the standard Drude model ($\sigma=\frac{\sigma_0}{1-i\omega\tau_D}$) confirms the dominance of mobile carriers over low-energy electrodynamics.
-According to the fitting results, the trivial thermal effect as the cause of the negative differential THz photoconductivity can be safely ruled out by the following rationale.
-Comparing the static-state photoconductivity at 290 and 80 K, thermal effect can give a decrease in photoconductivity ($\sigma_1$) similarly to that observed in the light-induced metastable state, suggesting a reconsideration of laser heating effect.
-However, the scattering rate $\gamma$ ($\gamma=1/\tau_D$) in the metastable state is noticeably less than that of the equilibrium state at both 80 K and 295 K (see the inset of Fig. \ref{fig3}c) superficially due to the enhancement in imaginary-part THz photoconductivity ($\sigma_2$), a trend in immediate contradiction to the otherwise trivial laser heating effect.
-Besides the thermal effect, the scenario of composite fermions formation, e.g., trions, can be excluded as well, since the excitonic effect is negligible because of diluted Coulomb interaction in bulk-like WTe$_2$.
-The formation of small polaron is also unlikely because of the moderate electron-phonon coupling (EPC) in \textit{T$_d$}-WTe$_2$ (EPC constant $\lambda =$ 0.43) \cite{torbatian2020tunable36}, a strength far from the strong-coupling regime ($\lambda >$ 1) for a polaron binding energy necessary to impact the low energy electrodynamics \cite{perroni2005effects37,alexandrov2008polarons38}.
+Generally, a dynamic decrease in real-part THz conductivity ($\Delta\sigma_1$ $<$ 0) can result from the trivial thermal effect due to the increased scattering rate \cite{frenzel2013observation32,tielrooij2013photoexcitation33}, the formation of quasiparticles with enhanced effective mass \cite{suo2021observation34,lui2014trion35} or the emergence of a nontrivial metastable state accompanied by a qualitative change in electronic structure.
+These effects are of diametrically different origins and can be distinguished by cautious analysis of the complex THz conductivity as a whole.
+Fig. \ref{fig3}(c) shows spectroscopic THz conductivity at three representative pump delays (\textit{t$_p$} $=$ -1.0, 1.6 and 7.5 ps), corresponding to samples in static, transient excited and metastable states, and at the room temperature.
+The excellent consistency between the data and a standard Drude model ($\sigma=\omega_p^2\frac{1}{\gamma-i\omega}$) confirms the dominance of mobile carriers over low-energy electrodynamics.
+Trivial thermal effect can be ruled out by the fact that the free-carrier scattering in the quasi-equilibrium state (\textit{t$_p$} = 7.5 ps) is not only less than that at 295 K but also that in the equilibrium at 80 K, a trend in immediate contradiction to a laser heating scenario (inset of Fig. \ref{fig3}c).
+Nevertheless, the long-lived state can naturally fit in the scenario of light-induced transition into the metastable 1\textit{T'} phase, in which the sudden change in lattice symmetry removes the protection on Weyl nodes and partially drains DOS near the Fermi level.
+It leads to a decrease in intra-band transition amplitude, i.e., a weaker metal due to the loss in spectral weight, experimentally registered as a positive offset corresponding to an increase in THz transmission.
+Consistently, as shown in Fig. \ref{fig3}(d-e), the plasma frequency $\omega_p$ and scattering rate $\gamma$ show a consistent trend by surging to a peak value through electron thermalization and then decays to a long-lived offset, representing the metastable state, through electron-phonon interaction.